gymrek-lab/TRTools/doc/index.rst

 Install
 -------

-Note: TRTools supports Python versions 3.8 and up.
-We do not officially support python version 3.7 as it is `end of life <https://devguide.python.org/versions/#status-of-python-versions>`_, but we believe TRTools likely works with it from previous testing results.
+Note: TRTools supports Python versions 3.9 and up.
+We do not officially support python version 3.7 or 3.8 as they are `end of life <https://devguide.python.org/versions/#status-of-python-versions>`_, but we believe TRTools likely works with them from previous testing results.

 With conda
 ^^^^^^^^^^